How Heavy Are the Dumbbells You Lift?: Main characters

-Satomi is the history teacher at Koyo Women's Academy.
-She is secretly a famous cosplayer who uses the alias Yuria Riko.
-Upon joining the Silverman Gym, like Hibiki, she also develops a crush on Machio.
-Gina was the first to figure out Satomi's secret cosplaying life, as she is a fan of Yuria Riko.
+The history teacher at Koyo Women's Academy, which Hibiki and the other girls attend.
+She is secretly a famous cosplayer—alias Yuria Riko—and joins Silverman Gym to maintain her figure for her con-going.
+Like Hibiki, she develops a crush on Machio.
+So far, Gina is the only person to deduce Satomi's secret double life as a cosplayer, as she is a fan of Yuria.